 Animal Safe Haven does NOT have a facility.
 We are a foster system that relies on volunteer families like you to open your homes and hearts to these rescued animals in need and help us help them.
-We can work with most any living situation, family type and schedules to make sure that the animal you foster is happy as well as you!
+We can work with most any living situation, family type, and schedule to make sure that the animal you foster is as happy as you are!